Is Spectral Width a Reliable Measure of GRB Emission Physics?: A Review of GRB spectral widths

 and \citet{Yu:2015} defined a sharpness angle ($\theta$) at the $\vFv$ peak between two normalized fluxes at their respective normalized energies.
 With these definitions, both works define limits of different emission mechanisms in their respective measurement spaces as shown in Table \ref{tab:physical_measures}.
 These mechanisms include a Planck function, single-particle synchrotron (SPS), synchrotron from a Maxwellian distribution of electrons (MS), and synchrotron from a power law distribution of electrons (PLS) with electron indices of either $p=2$ or $p=4$.
 In each approach, it was found that a majority of the data cannot be explained by synchrotron emission.

 The sample selection in \citet{Axelsson:2015} included GRBs from the Gamma-ray Burst Monitor (GBM) onboard the Fermi Gamma-ray Space Telescope \citep{Meegan:2009}.
-The authors used all Band fits from the GBM catalog peak-flux spectral catalog regardless of which photon model best-fit the spectrum.
+The authors used all Band fits from the GBM catalog peak-flux spectral catalog regardless of which photon model best-fit the spectrum or if the Band function resulted in a failed maximum-likelihood fit.
 A cut was applied to the data requiring the low- and and high-energy power laws of the Band function ($\alpha$ and $\beta$ respectively) be $\alpha >-1.9$ and $\beta <-2.1$.
 Herein, this analysis is replicated and then a further cut requiring that the best fitting spectrum as determined in the catalog be either the Band function or a smoothly-broken power law (SBPL) is applied.
 This eliminates spectra that may include Band parameters from failed fits due to a simpler function such as the exponentially-cutoff power law (CPL) or power law (PL) having been recorded as the best-fit.
 The width and the sharpness angle are computed from each observation in both the full and best-fit samples.
 The software used to compute the width and sharpness angle is released for the purpose of replication. \footnote{\href{https://github.com/grburgess/width\_calculator}{https://github.com/grburgess/width\_calculator}}

 Figure \ref{fig:hists} shows that that when the cuts for best-fit spectrum are applied, the distributions shift to broader spectra or away from thermal spectra and towards optically-thin synchrotron spectra. \citet{Goldstein:2012} note that with increasing signal-to-noise in the peak-flux spectra, the photon models shift from simple models such as the PL and CPL to more complex models such as the Band function or SBPL.
 This tentatively indicates that spectra are best fit by these simpler functions due to lack of photon statistics and not due to intrinsic physical reasons.
 The simpler functions are intrinsically narrower than the Band function and SBPL.
 Therefore, including spectra that were best fit by simpler (narrower) functions and not the Band function in the sample artificially leads to a bias towards narrower spectra.
 It is noted that \citet{Yu:2015} computed the spectral sharpness on time-resolved spectra using the best-fitting model of each observed spectrum of the GBM time-resolved catalog \citep{Yu:2016aa}.